Camelot314/rubiks_analysis/README.md

 ### Files and Directories
 - `.ipynb_checkpoints/` - Meta data for jupyter notebook.
 Not necessary for any understanding
 - `count_code.py` - A small python scrpt to count the lines of code in a jupyter file.
 NOT MINE.
 It was originally posted at: https://www.javaer101.com/en/article/16819003.html
-- `read_ts.py` - A small python script to read the first 50 lines of a file.
+- `read_tsv.py` - A small python script to read the first 50 lines of a file.
 It was used to make sure tsv files were formatted correctly
-- `rubiks_cubes.ipynb` - The jupter notebook with all the code used in the analysis.
+- `rubiks_cubes.ipynb` - The jupyter notebook with all the code used in the analysis.